 MUMBAI: On 27th November, 2018, Asia Society India Centre hosted a private roundtable programme with a delegation from the People’s Daily, China’s largest newspaper group, along with members of the Indian media and think tank community to discuss the political, economic and media landscape in India and China.

-Deputy Editor-in-Chief of People’s Daily, Lyu Yansong then gave his remarks about the huge scope for interaction between Indian and Chinese media.
-The inadequate understanding about India in China is, however, not owing to inadequate reporting.
-Hindi films provide a peek into the Indian society and help draw parallels with Chinese society.
+Deputy Editor-in-Chief of People’s Daily, Lyu Yansong then gave his remarks on the potential for a thorough understanding about India in China and the scope it provides for interaction between Indian and Chinese media, which has not been explored enough Hindi films provide a peek into the Indian society and help draw parallels with Chinese society.
 The improved relations between India and China are reflected by the increased meetings between Prime Minister Modi and President Jinping.

 The discussion concluded with an agreement on the aim of the media, as stated by Mr. Yansong, is to connect with the people.

 As reported by Saanaee Naik, Programme Assistant, Asia Society India Centre